SAUMYXA/NodeJS-Book-Directory-CRUD/README.md

 ## Error Handling

-The API includes error handling for various scenarios, such as validation errors and not found errors.
+The API includes error handling for various scenarios.
 The error messages and status codes are provided to help identify issues during API usage.

 ## Screenshots